troykelly/homeassistant-au-nsw-covid/README.md

 1. In `Integrations` add the `NSW Covid` integration
    - In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "NSW Covid"

+## Note

+This is a screen scraper.
+That is not allowed in Home Assistant.

+There just is no other way to get this data.

 ## Usage

 This will create a series of sensors with current NSW Health Covid data.

 Keep in mind - NSW Health manually updates their website, when they please.
-Aunty Glady's does her briefing at 11am, and sometimes the page is not updated until late in the afternoon.
+Aunty Gladys does her briefing at 11am, and sometimes the page is not updated until late in the afternoon.

 ## Contributions are welcome!